addriv/RainbowConnection/README.md

 - [ ] Initial index page
   - [X] Display list of users with 3 columns: full name, favorite color, comma separated list of connected users
   - [X] Color favorite color text with relevant color
   - [ ] Infinite pagination, display only 25 users and load 25 more upon scrolling down
+      * Unfinished, api response data paginated but not handled in front end.
 - [ ] User show page
   - [X] Title bar with user's full name and favorite color
   - [X] Display list of connected users with 3 columns: full name, favorite color, remove button
   - [X] Color favorite color text with relevant color
   - [ ] Infinite pagination, display only 25 connected users and load 25 more upon scrolling down
+      * Unfinished, api response data paginated but not handled in front end.
   - [ ] Remove button functionality
   - [ ] Dropdown on favorite color to update to new
 - [X] Test endpoint